Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Experiment

+We conduct an ablation to analyze the effect of each component of CALS in Table \ref{table:4}.
+We have set the baseline as Wav2Lip and implemented Audio-to-Lip module (A2L), $d_{av}$ and $d_{vv}$ one by one.
+When the phone-level audio encoder of the Wav2Lip is replaced by the A2L, the visual quality and sync quality are enhanced, where the SSIM improves by 0.029 and LSE-C by 0.349.
+Adding $d_{av}$ improves LSE-D and LSE-C because it acts on the audio-visual alignment which the two metrics measure. $d_{vv}$ further enhances PSNR, SSIM and LMD because it aligns in the visual domain.
+The three components altogether yield the highest performance overall.
+The result indicates that exploiting the phonetic context in the A2L scheme alone has the largest effect in improving the generation overall.

-\subsubsection{Quantitative Results.}
+\subsubsection{Quantitative Results}

-We quantitatively compare the generation results with 4 state-of-the-art methods on LRW, LRS2, and HDTF datasets (Table \ref{table:1}).
-On LRW and HDTF, our method achieves the best on all the metrics, especially outperforming on the lip-sync including LMD, LSE-D and LSE-C. SyncTalkFace scores comparatively high on the visual-based metrics such as SSIM.
-Note that it uses visual lip features stored in a memory leading to high visual quality.
-On the other hand, we focus on audio-visual alignment through the context-aware lip-syncing.
-Our method surpasses on the sync metrics by a large margin, again demonstrating effectiveness of incorporating context in learning the audio-visual synchronization.
+We quantitatively compare the generation results with 4 state-of-the-art methods: Audio2Head \cite{wang2021audio2head}, PC-AVS \cite{zhou2021pose}, Wav2Lip \cite{prajwal2020lip}, and SyncTalkFace \cite{park2022synctalkface} on LRW, LRS2, and HDTF datasets in Table \ref{table:1}.
+On LRW and HDTF, our method achieves the best on all the metrics, especially outperforming on the lip-sync.
 Compared to other methods that involve feature disentanglement (PC-AVS), assistant module (SyncTalkFace, Wav2lip), and intermediate structural representations (Audio2Head), we validate that exploiting phonetic context in modeling lip motion is a more powerful scheme to achieve accurate lip synchronization.

-\subsubsection{Qualitative Results.}
+\subsubsection{Qualitative Results}